Avoid These Two ACT English Grammar Mistakes

 Then again, some clauses CANNOT stand on their own.
 They become fragments when you remove the second clause.
 I refer to these as either “dependent clauses” or “incomplete clauses.”

-While Lenny eats hamburgers.
+While Alfie eats burritos.
 Nope!
-As your ears/eyes are probably intuitively telling you, this clause could NOT be its own sentence.
+As your ears/eyes are probably intuitively telling you that this clause could NOT be its own sentence.

 You CANNOT join a complete clause with another complete clause with only a comma!
 That mistake, known as a “comma splice,” gets you thrown immediately into Grammar Jail.